TanManWeb/localhost-conditional-tag/README.md

 ```

 ## How to use it in your WordPress template
 There are no settings or parameters.
 This plugin does not add anything to the WordPress backend.
-Once activated, you can utilize this plugin in your WordPress theme files by simply adding to your PHP programming.
+Once activated, you can utilize this plugin in your WordPress theme files in your PHP programming.
 Here is an example:
 ```
 <?php if ( is_localhost() ) {
-     echo "This is only visible on localhost.
+     echo "This is visible only on localhost.
 You will not see this message on the live site.";
 } ?>
 ```
 Likewise, you can also use the NOT statement: